strmprivacy/docs/docs/03-quickstart/03-data-contracts/01-simple-schema.md

 ```

 You *can* set this in the Simple Schema yaml file, but when absent it
-will be created from the event contracts `<handle>/<name>/<version>`
+will be created from the data contracts' `<handle>/<name>/<version>`.
-triple.
 Its value will generally only be interesting when you want to
 use generated programming language code to create events [^3].
 In the
 example that follows we will use Python generated code to create some
 events.

-## Creating an associated Event Contract
+## Creating an associated Data Contract

-We want to create an event contract on this schema that will define
+We want to create a Data contract with this schema that will define
 that:

 -   `SessionId` is the event sequence identifier, the attribute that
     ties events together.
 -   `UserName` is a PII field, level 1

 :::important